 Old news, right?….yes, but that was just to set the stage to move the conversation toward having your message duplicated to often overlooked and more targeted venues.

 The analogy of “beaming” is dated, yes but useful because it infers a certain focus or targeting.
 In the 90’s I designed a learning system to educate traveling sales people about their products while they drove from city to city.
 I’d asked the Sales Manager of a large sales force…”If I could beam you into the car of one of your sales reps 20 minutes prior to them calling on a prospect, what would you tell them?”.
 Well, naturally there were competitive advantages to be emphasized and reviewing them right before making the presentation helped the representative be better prepared.
 It was personal, timely, and relevant.

 Today I ask business and practice managers, “If I could beam you to sitting comfortably beside a prospect or patient right before they spoke with your representative, what would you like them to know?”
 There is usually lots of useful information that prospective customers and patients don’t know about the breadth of an offering, or how to best gain access to or maximize what you can do for them.
-Presenting information targeted for them, just before they would be able to actually act on a call-to-action would be pure genius.
+Presenting information targeted for them, right before they’re able to act on a call-to-action would be pure genius.

-Where are these genius-like opportunities to get beamed in?
+Where are these genius-like opportunities for multi-media advertising in?

 The combination of studying your target audience along with emerging technologies is presenting opportunities that seem endless for getting your message to your target audience at the most opportune time…but here’s a clue.
 Look for times when your target audience is stationary and not engaged in an activity.
 Even better, look for times when they’re waiting for you…so they can take action on an offer they just learned about.